When choosing between different types of wood finishes, you will most likely hear a debate about which is better: polycrylic or polyurethane?

 While using polycrylic is easy enough, there are some rules that you need to remember in order to guarantee that you will do the best job possible.

-- Smoothen the surface lightly with a sandpaper.
+- Smoothen the surface lightly with sandpaper.

 - Sand it down again lightly once dried.

-- Apply two more layers of polycrylic.
+- Apply the process to add one (or two if needed) more layers

 What is Polyurethane?